What do candlesticks have to do with stocks?

 Candlestick charts show a concise picture of the price action on any timeframe.

-Developed in Japan as a tool to aid in rice trading, candlestick charts have been around since the 17th century and are one of the most popular type of chart used in technical analysis.
+Developed in Japan as a tool to aid in rice trading, candlestick charts have been around since the 17th century and are one of the most popular types of charts used in technical analysis.
 In his book on the subject, Steve Nisson credits this popularity to features including:

 -Easy to understand